TerryAckee/TonDigitStream/README.md

 Performing a live "hot-fix" on Peer to Peer script logic errors in Real time and variable organization without interrupting the running system.

- ## Running succeessful Peer to Peer operations in realt time inserting my native logic into Peer code and langauge show casing my successful collaberative peer script optimization in under 13 minutes.
+ ## Running succeessful Peer to Peer operations in realt time deploying logic into Peer code successfuly in under 13 minutes.